 Detroit-born and raised Kenny Burrell fused jazz and blues stylings to create one of the smoothest most soulful jazz guitar sounds ever recorded.

 Burrell began playing guitar when he was 12.
-He cites influences as diverse as Charlie Christian and Django Reinhardt among jazz guitarists and Muddy Waters and T-Bone Walker among blues legends.
+He cites influences as diverse as Charlie Christian and Django Reinhardt among jazz guitarists and Muddy Waters and T-Bone Walker among famous blues guitarists.

 Burrell pioneered the jazz trio concept of guitar, bass, and drums in the 1950s.